The Stunning Transformation Of Faith Hill

 The relationship between Faith Hill and Daniel Hill began picking up steam around the same time her singing career did.
 Daniel later recalled to Good Housekeeping that the two spent a lot of time together for work, noting, "We were constantly going to artist showcases and songwriter nights together."
 Eventually, the pair married in 1988.

 By all accounts, Faith was committed to her marriage.
-Former boss Gary Morris told Good Housekeeping, "Faith was a devoted wife to Daniel.
+Her former boss, Gary Morris, told the same publication, "Faith was a devoted wife to Daniel.
 It was one of those things where she said, 'I'm marrying one time,' and this was it and he was the guy."

 Faith was only 20 years old at the time of their wedding, which took place about a year and a half after they met.
 Despite having the best intentions, Faith later told People she rushed things and wasn't really ready for marriage at the time.
 "I was young," she said.
 "I just jumped in the fire way too soon."

-Faith Hill decided to find her birth mother in 1990
+Faith Hill began searching for her birth mother in 1990

-Meeting her birth mother had a negative impact on her marriage
+Meeting her birth mother had a negative impact on Faith Hill's marriage

 In retrospect, Faith Hill understands that the search for her birth mother was part of a larger search for who she really was.
 While she's since praised her ex-husband, Daniel Hill, as being a wonderful person, once she found her birth mother, Faith realized she needed to move on from the relationship.
 She told Good Housekeeping, "I was going through so much.
 I was like a flower trying to bud.
 Marriage wasn't what I needed.
 It was a disguise."

-Daniel doesn't old an ounce of negative will toward Faith for what happened next.
+Daniel didn't hold an ounce of negative will toward Faith for what happened next.
 He explained to People that it was clear Faith had gone through a huge transformation while searching for the woman who gave birth to her, and once she finished her quest, it was just as clear that she was becoming someone else that didn't fit with him anymore.
 "I was part of her old world, and she had to let that world go," he explained.
 "But there is no bitterness.
 I'm proud of her success."
+The couple divorced in 1994.

 Faith Hill once auditioned to be Reba McEntire's backup singer

-When she looked back on the time period while speaking to CNN, Hill admitted the reason she didn't get the job.
+When she reflected on that time in her life on "Larry King Live," Hill admitted the reason she didn't land the job.
 "I didn't get it because I wasn't good enough," she said.
 "I don't think fate had anything to do with that for me.
 I wasn't a great background singer and I didn't get the part."
-In a devastating twist of fate, the woman who did earn the role, Paula Kaye Evans, died in a plane crash that involved several other members of McEntire's crew and band (per People).
+In a devastating twist of fate, the woman who did earn the role, Paula Kaye Evans, died in a plane crash that involved several members of Reba McEntire's crew and band.

 Faith Hill isn't one to let setbacks hold her down for long.
-Hill explained to CNN that her breakthrough moment was right around the corner.
+Hill explained on "Larry King Live" that her breakthrough moment was right around the corner.
 While singing at Nashville's Bluebird Café alongside songwriter Gary Burr, Hill was spotted by Warner Bros.
-Music executive Martha Sharp, who wanted to know more about the blonde woman singing backup.
+Music executive Martha Sharp, who wanted to know more about the blond woman singing backup.

 Faith Hill met Tim McGraw in the mid-1990s